-A person with advanced knee arthritis and severe pain and limited ambulatory tolerance, is a candidate for total knee replacement.
+A person with advanced knee arthritis and severe pain and limited ambulatory tolerance is a candidate for total knee replacement.
 When knee pain from osteoarthritis, interferes with daily activity, walking tolerance, and independence, it is time to consider this alternative.
 Many individuals choose a total knee replacement so they can maintain normal activities of daily living.

 The end of the femur and tibia form the knee joint.
 They are covered with a thin, smooth layer of cartilage.
 In the knee hyaline (surface) and meniscal cartilage cushion the joint and absorb shock.
 Normally this cartilage is lubricated by a few drops of synovial fluid.
 The lining of the joint which produces this fluid is synovium.
 With cartilage debris from wear, the synovium proliferates and produces excess fluid.
-Cartilage has poor healing capabilities; as it wears away, bone becomes exposed.
-Bone surfaces rubbing against each other cause pain, while cartilage has no sensation.
+Cartilage has poor healing capabilities; as it wears away, the bone becomes exposed.
+The bone surfaces rubbing against each other cause pain, while cartilage has no sensation.
 There are no predictable or satisfactory methods for reversing the damage of arthritis.
 When nonsurgical alternatives cannot bring a suitable level of relief, total joint replacement is a realistic alternative.

 A total joint replacement consists of three pieces.
-These are made of rugged polyethylene (high density plastic) and alloy metals.
-These components resurface the three bones which comprise the knee joint (femur, tibia and patella).
+These are made of rugged polyethylene (high-density plastic) and alloy metals.
+These components resurface the three bones which comprise the knee joint (femur, tibia, and patella).
 The femoral component (the end of the thigh bone) is made of metal.
 The tibial component (the top of the shin bone) has a metal tray with a plastic insert which mates with the femoral component.
 The patellar component (kneecap) also has a plastic surface which mates with a groove in the femoral component.
 The knee replacement appears and functions much like a normal knee.

 Total Joint Fixation:

-There are two methods of securing the prosthesis to bone.
-One relies on an in-growth of the patient's bone to anchor the device, and the other uses "cement".
+There are two methods of securing the prosthesis to the bone.
+One relies on in-growth of the patient's bone to anchor the device, and the other uses "cement".
 The cement is a plastic polymer that serves as an adhesive grout.
 The method of fixation utilized is usually based on the patient's age and the quality and condition of the patient's bone.
 The design of the prosthesis also influences the method of attachment to the bone.

 Total Knee Replacement:

-Replacement joints come in many different sizes, and are precision engineered to feel and move as much like a real joint as possible.
+Replacement joints come in many different sizes and are precision engineered to feel and move as much like a real joint as possible.
 Most people with an artificial knee joint are not aware of a difference between the feel of the implant and their original knee.
 The knee replacement allows for less bending than a normal knee.
-In the knee suitable for replacement, however, the range of motion is often improved postoperatively.
+In the knee suitable for replacement, however, the range of motion is often improved from that before surgery.
 Design changes continue in existing prostheses in an effort to yield better function and longevity.
-A well implanted prosthesis, in a compliant patient, usually lasts for many years.
+A well-implanted prosthesis, in a compliant patient, usually lasts for many years.
 Since many prostheses now used are improved designs, we can only guess at their longevity.
 Trauma, wear or loosening may make it necessary to replace a prosthesis.
 Revision replacements may have a shorter life expectancy than primary implants.
 Every effort must be made to prolong the life of the total knee which is implanted first.
 A maximum working life of 10-15 years is reasonable, and more is possible.
 The physical activity level and patient age are strongly related to the longevity of knee replacements.
 The main object of a total knee replacement is relief of pain.
 Other goals include the correction of deformity and restoration of stability.
-Prosthetic design constraints limit the range of motion to approximately 0-110º.
+Prosthetic design constraints limit the range of motion to approximately 0-140º.
 It should be emphasized that total knee replacements are not done to allow patients to return to unlimited activities.
 Fitness may be maintained by swimming, bicycling, and walking.
 Golfing and even skiing in some individuals may be considered, but impact loading such as running or jumping should be minimized.